 We promptly signed Tiny Traveler up for a ski lesson, seeing as she was the only one who packed ski pants.
-Meanwhile, we also looked around to see what we could do outdoors in this unexpected winter wonderland.
+Meanwhile, we looked around to see what else we could do outdoors in this unexpected winter wonderland.

 • You might want to print my Winter Packing List.

-Steamboat Springs Hotels & Lodging
+Steamboat Springs Hotels & Lodging for Families

 You’ll have your pick of vacation condos both at the ski resort and in and around town.
 Many, especially those at the ski resort, have hotel amenities like a heated pool or concierge.
 They often have washer/dryers, too, which is handy for wet ski clothes.